 Indie Auckland welcomed the new groups at The Reverb Room, Windsor Castle, and the larger Mainstreet Cabaret on August 19 on a bill with Nocturnal Projections and Coloured Pencils.
 Then it was back into the studio, The Lab this time, to capture ‘Death And The Maiden’ and ‘CD, Jimmy Jazz And Me’.
 On the way home, the Dunedin double stopped in at Cosgroves in Wellington and The Gladstone in Christchurch.

 The arrival of ‘Death And The Maiden’ in July the following year removed any lingering doubt in fans’ minds as to The Verlaines’ worth.
 While never a hit in the chart sense, the song wormed its way into the indie consciousness.
-Reviewers constantly singled it out on compilations, including Flying Nun Records’ impressive, label defining Tuatara.
-Any doubts Graeme Downes had over his vocals – he never intended to be the singer – soon disappeared.
+Reviewers constantly singled it out on compilations, including Flying Nun Records’ impressive, label-defining compilation Tuatara.
+Any doubts Downes had over his vocals – he never intended to be the singer – soon disappeared.

-Housed in a Jane Dodd designed green, black, white and purple mosaic cover, 10 O’Clock In The Afternoon found The Verlaines marrying a wordy, punk-energised guitar sound to classical structures.
-Standout tracks are ‘Pyromaniac’, ‘You Say You’ and Downes’ best composition yet, ‘Joed Out’.
-In common with all The Verlaines’ songs, the tracks were scored out in advance by Downes this time, utilising his oboe and violin, and organ from Jane Dodd, whose backing vocals are a vital part of the trio’s mix.
+Housed in a Jane Dodd-designed green, black, white and purple mosaic cover, 10 O’Clock In The Afternoon found The Verlaines marrying a wordy, punk-energised guitar sound to classical structures.
+Standout tracks are ‘Pyromaniac’, ‘You Say You’ and Downes’s best composition yet, ‘Joed Out’.
+In common with all The Verlaines’ songs, the tracks were scored out in advance by Downes, utilising his oboe and violin, and organ from Jane Dodd, whose backing vocals are a vital part of the trio’s mix.
 For all the art-minded purpose on display, Downes still describes the EP as “creativity on the fly, no pre-production, no demoing of songs.”